Latency: What It Is and how to Get Rid of It

 Latency is defined as the amount of time it takes to send information from one machine to another.
-It could also be described as the delay between the time when the information gets sent from the server and the time when the client receives it.
+It could also be described as the delay between when the information gets sent from the server and when the client receives it.
 Latency is most commonly measured in milliseconds (ms) and could be referred to as the ping rate when running speed tests.

 The best way to explain both these concepts is to visualize data flow through cables as water flowing through pipes.

-- Bandwidth has to do with the width of the pipe, determining the amount of water that can move through the pipe at a certain time
+- Bandwidth has to do with the pipe's width, determining the amount of water that can move through the pipe at a particular time.

-From this example, we can conclude that latency is a way to measure speed and bandwidth is not.
-There is however an important correlation between bandwidth and latency.
+From this example, we can conclude that latency is a way to measure speed and bandwidth, but there is an essential correlation between bandwidth and latency.

 - If you are streaming video, maximum latency should be around 4 to 5 seconds (4000 – 5000ms)

-Besides bandwidth, which we discussed previously, there are two main factors that affect latency:
+Besides bandwidth, which we discussed previously, two main factors affect latency:

-The main factor is distance between the client and the server.
-Since data takes time to transverse distances, the further you are away from the source of the data, the longer it will take for it to reach your machine.
+- The main factor is the distance between the client and the server.
+Since data takes time to transverse distances, the further you are away from the data source, the longer it will take for it to reach your machine.

-The second factor is congestion, which goes hand in hand with bandwidth.
+- The second factor is congestion, which goes hand in hand with bandwidth.
 The lower the bandwidth of your connection, the higher is the chance of you experiencing congestion.
-Think of it as a traffic jam at a narrowing road.
-There are more cars arriving to the destination than there are lanes to accommodate for them, so some must stand and wait before they can reach their destination.

 - Fewer External HTTP requests